Brian Newman: Collaboration with Lady Gaga

 While in New York City, Newman befriended Lady Gaga's boyfriend, Luc Carl, which led to a friendship with Lady Gaga.
 He has performed with Gaga on the special, A Very Gaga Thanksgiving (and its follow-up EP, A Very Gaga Holiday), The Today Show, the MTV Video Music Awards, and BBC Radio.
 He arranged and appeared on Lady Gaga's jazz album with Tony Bennett, Cheek to Cheek (2014), and later their second album, Love for Sale (2021).
 Gaga has also made random surprise appearances at Newman's gigs throughout the city which have been covered by major media outlets including E!, MTV, and VH1.
 His trumpet performance can also be heard on the track "Just Another Day", from Gaga's 2016 album Joanne.
 He also collaborated with Gaga on "Don't Let Me Be Misunderstood" from his Showboat album.
 Their later collaborations include the television special One Last Time: An Evening with Tony Bennett and Lady Gaga, and Gaga's Las Vegas residency, Jazz & Piano.

 Personal life

-Newman is married to Angie Pontani, a burlesque dancer who was Miss Exotic World 2008.
-They have a daughter together, named Sistilia (born in 2016).
-Her godmother is Lady Gaga.
+In 2013, Newman married Angie Pontani, a burlesque dancer who was Miss Exotic World 2008.
+They have a daughter named Sistilia.
+Her godmother is Lady Gaga, and Sistilia's baptism is featured in the documentary Gaga: Five Foot Two.